cadenschulz27/vibance-site/FINANCIAL_PROFILE_IMPLEMENTATION.md

 #### Data Structure:
 The module reads from the Firestore path: `users/{uid}/income/profile`
-- Syncs automatically with the Income Profile wizard
+- Syncs automatically with the financial profile wizard
-- Listens for the `income-profile:updated` event to refresh in real-time
+- Listens for the `financial-profile:updated` event (and legacy `income-profile:updated`) to refresh in real-time

 ### 2. Updated: `dashboard.css`
 **Location:** `/public/dashboard/dashboard.css`